-Interns are expected to complete the program in a timely fashion.
+Interns are expected to complete the program within a one-year timeframe.
 If an intern is working on a project with the Site Supervisor and requests an extension of time, approval will be decided on a case-by-case basis by the EdL Internship Director in consultation with the DePaul Supervisor and the Site Supervisor.